 Among the Hindu epics, Ramayana is one of the greatest.
-Here Lord Rama is believed to be the key character, along with whom is Lakshman who is also a highly important character.
+Lord Rama, Goddess Sita, and Lakshman are highly important characters in Ramayana.
 He is the highly devotional and inseparable bother of Lord Rama.

-Lakshmana’s loyalty, honesty along with his short temper is known to all and not having him would be equal to missing an arm for the Lord.
+Lakshmana’s loyalty, honesty, and short temper are known to all, and not having him would mean missing an arm for the Lord.
 Thus, without him, the great war of Ramayan couldn’t have been won.
-He was a great character having great qualities but is lesser known.
+He was a great character having great qualities but is lesser-known.

 1. An incarnation of Sheshnag

 Lakshmana is an avatar of Sesh Naag, the serpent upon whom Lord Vishnu rests in Kshirasagara, which is the ocean of milk.
 Shesh naga is king of all nagas.
 He holds all the planets of the universe on its hood.
 Sheshnag and Lord Vishnu are inseparable.
 Lord Vishnu is often depicted as resting on sheshnag; when Lord Vishnu descended on earth as Rama, Sheshang accompanied him as Lakshman.
 This is the reason why we see ‘Tatik’ (a serpent sent by Ravan to destroy Mithila) running away after seeing Laksham.

 Lakshmana once said that since he was younger than Rama, each command by his elder brother had to be obeyed by him.
 This is why his wish to become the elder brother was fulfilled in the next incarnation.
 While Lord Vishnu became the younger Lord Krishna, Sesh Naag became the elder brother Balarama.